About Us

 Hello, we’re Colin and Mitch (short for Michelle).
 We live in England with our cat, Jiji, and have been together since we were students.
-We’re not very Instagrammable so here’s a splendid picture of us drawn by our wonderful goddaughter.
-It’s a very good likeness.
+We’re not very instagrammable so here’s a picture of us drawn by our wonderful goddaughter.
+It’s a great likeness!

 Our Travel Philosophy